CyVerse-learning-materials/foss-2019/CyVerse/vice.rst

   2. Select an application and start it

-  3. After a few seconds to a couple of minutes (<2) your app should be running, you'll see a notification icon (bell) in the upper right corner of the DE, or click on `Analyses` to view the apps that you are running.
+  3. After a few seconds to a couple of minutes, your app should be running, you'll see a notification icon (bell) in the upper right corner of the DE, or click on `Analyses` to view the apps that you are running.

 ..
 	#### Comment: Suggested style guide: